ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-6-3.md

-Chapter 5: Overcoming Obstacles to Mindful Listening: Sustaining a regular mindful listening practice
+Sustaining a regular mindful listening practice
 =====================================================================================================

 In this chapter, we will explore strategies for overcoming obstacles to sustaining a regular mindful listening practice.
 By committing to a regular practice of mindful listening, we can deepen our connections with others, promote personal growth, and find greater fulfillment in our lives.